It’s time to spice up your life this season — in the literal sense of the word!

 Aloe vera also has incredible wound healing properties.
 One study showed that aloe vera, when combined with Plantain Plantago, another anti-inflammatory herb, heal wounds and skin injuries through collagen bundle synthesis.11

 If you want to make the most of aloe vera benefits for your skin, not only is it widely available as a topical gel treatment, but nowadays you can find it featured in many beverages.
-These drinks may help reduce signs of aging and enhance the collagen in your skin (something we at Taut absolutely love).10
+These drinks may help reduce signs of aging and increase collagen in your skin (something we at Taut absolutely love).10

 8. Green Tea